 There is a Jewish concept called hakarat hatov.
 It literally means “recognizing the good.”
 Practically speaking, it means appreciating those who helped us to where we are today, both as individuals and as a nation.
 “If not for what they did for me, I would not be here or we would not be here.”

 Some of those to whom we owe such appreciation are still with us today, but many are not.
 As America’s monuments are being attacked by mobs and its institutions renamed, Americans should not lose their appreciation for her heroes and what they helped create.
 America should not lose its hakarat hatov.
 If America can increase its appreciation for what its heroes accomplished, recognizing their flaws, and pass that on to the next generation, God willing, it will ultimately reclaim its moorings.

-Gary Schiff is a Jerusalem based natural resource consultant connecting Israel and the U.S.
+Gary Schiff is a Jerusalem-based natural resource consultant connecting Israel and the United States.

 Support Jewish Journalism